learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 61. How do you analyze and reduce bundle size in Next.js?
+## Q. How do you analyze and reduce bundle size in Next.js?

 Use `@next/bundle-analyzer` to visualize what goes into each bundle: